BOOKS on PHILATELY

 Norway-The Maritime Postal History of Steamships by F. C. Moldenhauer 1971, 32 pages, 82 illustrations, card $7.50

 Paquebot Marks of the Americas by Gustav J. Lund Illustrating almost 800 markings, 90 covers, quite comprehensive giving the year of usage, size, rarity factor and when applicable the Studd, Joesten and Hoskings numbers; fraudulent and unidentified markings are also listed.
-1984, 193 pages, printed only on one side, loose with covers and brads, sold out
+1984, 193 pages, printed only on one side, loose with covers and brads, we have two used copies, each $45.00

 Paquebot Markings by Edwin Drechsel